Rudy Lai

 Summary

-• BMW has steadily expanded AI integration from initial manufacturing quality controls in 2020 to advanced AI-enhanced vehicle assembly, digital art generation, and smart cockpits by 2025, collaborating with partners such as Alibaba and DeepSeek.
+• BMW has steadily expanded its AI adoption from initial manufacturing quality control and monotone task automation in 2020 to advanced integration in vehicle assembly, AI-driven quality inspections, and AI-powered smart cockpits by 2025, showing a clear trend of increasing and deepening AI utilization across operations and products.

 VIBE METER